Walma: Learning to See Memory Corruption in WebAssembly: Background

 \subsection{Remote Attestation}

-Remote attestation enables a trusted \emph{verifier} to determine the integrity of a remote, untrusted \emph{attester}, often also referred to as \emph{prover}.
-While traditional schemes verify static properties like code identity~\cite{swatt,pioneer}, detecting runtime exploits requires monitoring execution behavior.
-To this end, control-flow attestation (CFA) mechanisms~\cite{cflat,oat,litehax,atrium,salsa} cryptographically record the sequence of executed instructions.
-By comparing this trace against the application's control-flow graph, CFA confirms that branches and function calls adhere to legitimate program logic.
-However, even these advanced methods do not fully cover data-only attacks~\cite{sok_attestation,dop1,dop2}: an adversary can manipulate decision-making variables within Wasm's linear memory to subvert logic without diverting the valid control-flow graph.
-This limitation motivates our \emph{state-centric} approach, which validates the integrity of the memory footprint itself rather than the execution path.
+Remote attestation lets a trusted \emph{verifier} judge the integrity of a remote, untrusted \emph{attester}.
+Classical schemes verify static properties such as code identity~\cite{swatt,pioneer}; control-flow attestation (CFA)~\cite{cflat,oat,litehax,atrium} extends attestation to runtime behavior by cryptographically recording executed branches against the application's control-flow graph.
+CFA still misses data-only attacks~\cite{sok_attestation,dop2}: decision variables in linear memory can be manipulated to subvert program logic without diverting a single branch.
+This gap motivates the complementary, \emph{state-centric} approach \tool takes: validating the memory footprint itself rather than the execution path.